stuffedwombat/stuffedwombat.github.io/weekendblog.md

 The first step towards that is probably to get my late night eating under control.
 Waking up feeling like shit has got to go.
 See you next week.

+## Monday 10th Auguts 2026

+MARBLE SOULS has been announced to an incredible reception.
+The game seems to have hit some small, but very specific nerve and our announcement was carried pretty far and pretty wide by enthusiastic third parties.

+We got [a couple](https://aftermath.site/marble-souls-steam-pc-super-monkey-ball/) of [write ups](https://www.gamespew.com/2026/08/marble-souls-announced/) from [cool](https://www.rockpapershotgun.com/marble-souls-dares-to-ask-what-would-happen-if-the-bloke-from-dark-souls-got-stuck-in-a-physics-driven-ball-and-its-out-this-year) [websites](https://www.anaitgames.com/noticias/marble-souls-anuncio-stuffed-wombat), trailer reposts on the short-form-video platforms and 15k likes on the ketamine app without having to open it.
+Wishlists are 4-5 times higher than they were for Mosa Lina during the same period.
+The [announcement trailer](https://www.youtube.com/watch?v=AJ12-c-E08A) is the best performing video on my youtube channel and  MARBLE SOULS is #1496 in wishlist activity according to [SteamDB](https://steamdb.info/app/4531440/charts/), which (whatever that means) seems pretty good.

+Some of the reporting on authorship on the project has been a bit confused, so I want to clarify that Fynn, Rollin'Barrel and me have been working on this game as partners.
+We are simply using the Stuffed Wombat socials & steam account because those have the biggest reach and we don't want to build up a specific team presence at this point (and maybe never will, who knows).

+I've managed to stay kind of calm during all of this excitement.
+It seems that we have a very good shot at reaching a lot of people with this game, which would allow us to self-finance our next title too.
+Yay.
+At the same time, I keep thinking of [Truck-Kun by Strange Scaffold](https://store.steampowered.com/app/3642010/Truckkun_is_Supporting_Me_from_Another_World/), which had breached 100k wishlists and is now sitting at less than 200 reviews.
+I am not sure what happened, but my suspicion that word of mouth beats steam internal metrics is deepening.
+So while all of this attention is nice, the real moment of truth will be when the game actually releases.

+Reading all the various responses has helped to clarify a lot of fears and concerns and convictions we'd had over the last months and in the last days we've been able to tackle a lot of things with fresh energy and clarity.
+We finally have an actual production spreadsheet now.
+Things are getting serious.

+I am very much looking forward to returning to more direct work.
+All of this has kept me from building new spaces for quite a while now, but with a whole bunch of new approaches on handling the coordination part of collaboration, things are looking pretty nice and free for a little bit.

+Now, with all this attention, I am unsure how much I should dive into the development processes here.
+When it was just me in my room tinkering around with Mosa Lina systems or PRODUCER dialogue, writing very open process diaries was easy.
+Now, there are other people involved and they might not appreciate constantly having to read drafts to determine wether or not they are okay with making this or that public.

+The general plan in regards to marketing is to step off of the gas now and focus on finishing the game.
+Once that is done, I'll start making tik-tok-reels, or whatever it is that us zillenials are supposed to watch all day.

+See you next week!

+P.S.: [Canon Of Balls](https://store.steampowered.com/app/3962460/THE_CANON_OF_BALLS/), a different marble-darksouls-like-game that we were extremely excited by when it was announced, is actually coming out very soon!
+Had we pushed through our original (slightly insane) production schedule, we would be competing for eyeballs right now, but thankfully we needed a bit more time.

 [back](thinking)